IBM/aspera-cli/README.md

 ### SSL CA certificate bundle

+The SSL CA certificate bundle can be specified using option `cert_stores`, which is a list of files or folders, by default it uses Ruby's default certificate store.

 To display trusted certificate store locations:

 ```bash
 ascli --show-config --fields=cert_stores
 ```

-By default, this displays the list of existing files from default locations.

 Use option `cert_stores` to modify the locations of certificate stores (files or folders).
 If you use this option, then default locations are not used.